moussa854/openemr/infusion_form_fixes.md

 4. **Form Logic:** The conditional diagnosis loading should be applied to all new installations
 5. **Form Fields:** Ensure all form fields are properly mapped in save handlers
 6. **Field Mapping:** Verify form field names match database column names in save handlers
+7. **Form Loading:** Ensure database columns are properly mapped to form fields when loading saved data

 ## Future Improvements